About This Guide

 Create Cultures of Psychological Safety

 Your team will be as honest as you allow them to be.
-If bad news is punished, you will stop hearing bad news, not because it stops happening, but because it stops getting reported.
-Actively invite feedback, especially the kind that is hard to hear.
+If bad news is punished, you'll stop hearing bad news, not because it stops happening, but because it stops getting reported.
+Actively invite feedback, especially the kind that's hard to hear.

 Practice the Five-Second Rule

-Before you speak, especially in high-stakes moments, pause for five seconds and ask yourself: Is what I am about to say true?
+Before you speak, especially in high-stakes moments, pause for five seconds and ask yourself: Is what I'm about to say true?
 Is it the whole truth?
 Would I say it the same way if Jesus were visibly sitting in this meeting?

 Establish Accountability Relationships

-You need people in your life who have permission to ask hard questions and who will not accept surface-level answers.
+You need people in your life who have permission to ask hard questions and who won't accept surface-level answers.
 Give them explicit permission to call out your blind spots and then actually listen when they speak.

 Make Quick Corrections

-When you realize you have been dishonest, whether through outright lying, exaggeration, or omission, correct it quickly.
+When you realize you've been dishonest, whether through outright lying, exaggeration, or omission, correct it quickly.
 Go back to the person you misled and say, "I need to correct something I said earlier.
-Here is the full truth."
+Here's the full truth."

 Warning Signs: When Dishonesty Creeps In